khalil-research/PyEPO/README.md

 ## Introduction

-``PyEPO`` (PyTorch-based End-to-End Predict-then-Optimize Tool) is a Python-based, open-source software that supports modeling and solving predict-then-optimize problems with linear objective functions.
-The core capability of ``PyEPO`` is to build optimization models with [GurobiPy](https://www.gurobi.com/), [COPT](https://shanshu.ai/copt), [Pyomo](http://www.pyomo.org/), [Google OR-Tools](https://developers.google.com/optimization), [MPAX](https://github.com/MIT-Lu-Lab/MPAX) or any other solvers and algorithms, then embed the optimization model into an artificial neural network for the end-to-end training.
-For this purpose, ``PyEPO`` implements various methods as [PyTorch](https://pytorch.org/) autograd modules.
+``PyEPO`` is a Python library for predict-then-optimize.
+It focuses on problems where a model predicts objective coefficients and the feasible region is fixed, then trains the predictor against downstream decision quality rather than prediction error alone.

+``PyEPO`` models optimization problems with [GurobiPy](https://www.gurobi.com/), [COPT](https://shanshu.ai/copt), [Pyomo](http://www.pyomo.org/), [Google OR-Tools](https://developers.google.com/optimization), or [MPAX](https://github.com/MIT-Lu-Lab/MPAX), and exposes the optimization layer through PyTorch and JAX training frontends.
+The symbolic `pyepo.dsl` frontend can define LPs, MIPs, and supported fixed-quadratic objective terms, then compile the same model to a PyEPO backend.

 For end-to-end learning on **binary linear programs** (TSP, CVRP, knapsack, ...), ``PyEPO`` ships **CaVE** [[13]](https://link.springer.com/chapter/10.1007/978-3-031-60599-4_12).
 CaVE replaces the per-step ILP solve with a cone-alignment projection onto the binding-constraint normals at the true optimum; backed by an interior-point QP solver (Clarabel) with a low iteration cap, this delivers paper-faithful regret on TSP-scale binary LPs.
 Because the cone projection is far cheaper than the per-instance ILP solve, CaVE trains an order of magnitude faster than SPO+ at this scale.

 ``PyEPO`` also integrates [MPAX](https://github.com/MIT-Lu-Lab/MPAX), a JAX solver that runs the first-order PDHG method on GPU.
-Because both the prediction network and the solver stay on the GPU, MPAX solves a whole mini-batch of instances at once and avoids the GPU-to-CPU transfer that CPU solvers like Gurobi pay at every training step.
+With MPAX, the prediction network and solver stay on the GPU, so a whole mini-batch can be solved without the GPU-to-CPU transfer used by CPU solvers such as Gurobi.

 ## Documentation